medialab/minet/README.md

 ![Minet](img/minet.png)

-**minet** is a webmining CLI tool & library for python.
+**minet** is a webmining CLI tool & library for python that can be used to collect and extract data from a large variety of web sources such as raw webpages, Facebook, CrowdTangle, YouTube, Twitter, Media Cloud etc.

 It adopts a lo-fi approach to various webmining problems by letting you perform a variety of actions from the comfort of your command line.
-No database needed: raw data files will get you going.
+No database needed: raw data files such as CSV should be sufficient to do the work.

-In addition, **minet** also exposes its high-level programmatic interface as a library so you can tweak its behavior at will.
+In addition, **minet** also exposes its high-level programmatic interface as a python library so you can tweak its behavior at will.

-## Features

-* Multithreaded, memory-efficient fetching from the web.
-* Multithreaded, scalable crawling using a comfy DSL.
-* Multiprocessed raw text content extraction from HTML pages.
-* Multiprocessed scraping from HTML pages using a comfy DSL.
-* URL-related heuristics utilities such as extraction, normalization and matching.
-* Data collection from various APIs such as [CrowdTangle](https://www.crowdtangle.com/).

 ## Use cases